Nondiscrimination Notice

 We’re Only a Phone Call Away

-If you would rather reach our Intake Coordinators by phone, please call 314-289-9411 to discuss appointment scheduling if you or a loved one may be experiencing a mental health issue.
-For additional questions about our programs, you can also use our online contact form.
+If you would rather reach our Intake Team by phone, please call 314-289-9411 to discuss appointment scheduling, or get a head start on scheduling your appointment by filling out our online contact form.

-In the case of a medical emergency or crisis, please dial 911 or go to the nearest emergency room.
+In case of a mental health crisis, CALL 988 or seek the nearest emergency room.

 Contact Us